spacebarchat/docs/docs/index.md

 ## Philosophy
 Fosscord aims to be a full one-on-one clone of Discord, adding more features that can be used as a replacement for the official client and still connect to discord.com and host private Fosscord server instances.

-Fosscord aims to give the best possible user experience, while being backwards compatible to Discord's features and adding new ones/improving old ones.
+Fosscord aims to give the best possible user experience, while being backwards compatible to Discord's features and adding new ones/improving old ones while maintaining the user privacy with end-to-end encryption support.

 The client can connect to multiple server instances without the need to open it multiple times.